 My first full-time, salaried job after college was teaching English in Japan at an eikaiwa (conversation school) where I wore a suit and tie every day and taught grammar and conversation lessons to adults.
 This involved both talking to Japanese students about their lives and more complicated stuff like explaining the difference between whether and if.
 I worked a lot during those two years, but I also saw a lot of things I’d never seen before and navigated the entirely new and unexpected world that is Japan.
 I also experienced how the Japanese divide their work and home lives in a way that’s entirely different from how Westerners do, which became the basis for my first novel.

-After I came back, I had the idea for the novel but also more bills that needed paying.
+After I came back, I had a novel manuscript in progress but also more bills that needed paying.
 My big problem was that my new resume seemed to narrowly pin me as an uncertified English teacher and nothing else, so I had trouble finding full-time work and went back to doing odd jobs.
-When I did find a full-time job it was in a busy office with lots of unpaid overtime and a long commute, but the people there really cared about their jobs, making it a rewarding but really stressful place to work.
+When I finally found full-time work it was in a busy office with lots of unpaid overtime and a long commute, but the people there really cared about their jobs, making it a rewarding but stressful place to work.
 Meanwhile, I was also trying to finish my novel draft in the evenings and on weekends—which I eventually did, but it took a long time.

 Somewhere along the way I heard that everyone in the 21st century who wants to be a writer goes to grad school, which sounded a whole lot better than working in an office.
 This led to my applying to a lot of writing programs (also in the evenings and on weekends) and getting a teaching assistantship at the University of Nebraska.
 In plain English, this meant that in exchange for teaching first-year English writing classes, the university paid my grad tuition and gave me a living stipend so I wouldn’t have to take out loans.
 It was a good enough deal that I packed up my Volvo and moved to the Midwest.